Centari2013/centari2013.github.io/shell_src_for_emcc/filesystem/files/resume.md

 ---

 ## OBJECTIVE
-Detail-oriented IT professional with a Bachelor of Arts in Computer Science from Florida State University, currently pursuing a Master of Science in Information Technology.
-Proficient in programming, database management, and data analytics, with experience in backend development and process optimization.
-Actively seeking a role in software development or IT operations to further enhance technical skills and contribute to team success.
+Software developer with experience in backend development, database management, and UI/UX design.
+Strong problem-solving skills and a passion for building scalable, efficient systems.
+Seeking a role in software development to contribute technical expertise and creative solutions.

 ---